vdimikj/swagger-api-gateway-extensions/README.md

 # Swagger Sample App

 ## Overview
-This is a java project to build a stand-alone server which implements the OpenAPI Spec.
+Java project to build a stand-alone server which implements the OpenAPI Spec.
 You can find out more about both the spec and the framework at http://swagger.io.

-This sample is based on jersey2, and provides an example of integration of swagger into a jersey2 based app, with code based configuration/initialization
+This sample is based on Jersey2 and provides an example of integration of Swagger into a Jersey2 based app, with code based configuration/initialization

-### To run (with Maven)
+### How to start (with Maven)
-To run the server, run this task:
+To start the server, run this task:

 ```
 mvn package -Dlog4j.configuration=file:./conf/log4j.properties jetty:run